 - Most of the API is stable but you should only rely on what is documented in the manual.
 We might still change some API's so just keep an eye on those changes.
 The manual is the reference, not the code.

 Can I make requests or contributions at this moment?

 Of course you can.
-But we are not ready for a user-driven development model and will never have.
+But we don't have a user-driven development model and will never have.
 This is not how it works in the TeX world.
 Engines and their functionality are used by macro packages.
 So best check with the developers of the mainstream macro packages first.
 If something is really needed (which is unlikely as there are many ways to solve a problem) then their leverage might result in add-ons.
 So, it is quite likely your request or contribution is placed on a pile of to-be-considered items and more or less ignored for some months (and even years) to come.
 Eventually the number of additions will become zero.

 To following quote from Hans expresses our sentiments clearly: